 The Battle of Galați took place in 1821.
 May 1821.

-Who won the Battle of Galați?
+What was the outcome of the Battle of Galați?

 The Ottoman forces were victorious against the Greek Eteria forces.